Stefan Czarniecki: Early career

 The next time he took arms was in 1623, when his brother Paweł received a nomination as a rotmistrz of light (cossack) cavalry of the regular army (wojsko kwarciane), and recruited some of his siblings, including Stefan, into his unit.
 They served under hetman Stanisław Koniecpolski in the campaigns against the Tatars in 1624 (participating in the battle of Martynów).
 In 1625 they took part in the quelling of a Cossack Zhmaylo Uprising.
 He fought later against Gustavus Adolphus (1626–1629) (part of the Polish–Swedish War).
 His light cavalry was used in reconnaissance, diversion, and raiding the enemy territory.
-In 1627 Stefan, serving in his brother's chorągiew, was promoted to chorąży.
-On 6–7 August that year he participated in the battle of Tczew, where Gustavus Adolphus was nearly killed.
+In 1627, Stefan, serving in his brother's chorągiew, was promoted to chorąży.
+On 6–7 August that year, he participated in the battle of Tczew, where Gustavus Adolphus was nearly killed.
 During those years, he learned much from observing a master of military arts, hetman Koniecpolski, who often commanded the Polish army in which he served, and from Poland's Swedish opponents, and earlier from the Cossacks and Tatars they fought.

 As the Polish–Swedish war ended, in 1630, Czarniecki enlisted in the Habsburg forces and continued to fight against the Swedes, participating in the battle of Breitenfeld.
-In 1633 he joined the Commonwealth forces again, to fight under the new Polish king, Władysław IV, in the Smolensk War against Muscovy that lasted until 1634.
-During the Smolensk War he learned Western tactics used by the foreign mercenary troops.
+In 1633 he joined the Commonwealth forces again, to fight under the new Polish king, Władysław IV Waza, in the Smolensk War against Muscovy that lasted until 1634.
+During the Smolensk War, he learned Western tactics used by the foreign mercenary troops.
 In December 1633 he commanded a raiding unit that successfully raided and pillaged behind the Russian lines, spreading terror, disrupting supply lines, and burning down the town of Kozelsk.
 For his achievements in that war, in which he advanced to a porucznik rank in the light "cossack" cavalry unit under hetman Marcin Kazanowski, he received some land in the Smolensk Voivodeship near Starodub.

 After that war, he moved to a more prestigious hussar unit (rota), and likely due to a reduction of the royal army, he served in the private formation of Władysław Myszkowski and later, voivode Stanisław Lubomirski.
 In 1635 he might have served as a military adviser to John II Casimir Vasa, and possibly accompanied the king to Vienna.
-In 1637 he married Zofia Kobierzycka, and later that year he fought in the Pawluk Uprising against the rebellious Cossacks under Pavel Mikhnovych, participating in the battle of Kumejki.
-He led a cavalry charge at Kumejki which was instrumental in the Polish victory there.
-Earlier that year he served as a military delegate to the Sejm (parliament) in Warsaw.
+In 1637 he married Zofia Kobierzycka, and later that year he fought in the Pawluk Uprising against the rebellious Cossacks under Pavel Mikhnovych, participating in the Battle of Kumeyki.
+He led a cavalry charge at Kumeyki which was instrumental in the Polish victory there.
+Earlier that year, he served as a military delegate to the Sejm (parliament) in Warsaw.